 Ask Jeeves has begun using Teoma results in place of information that previously came from Direct Hit.
-In addition, Ask Jeeves said this month that while the Teoma site would continue to operate on its own, the Direct Hit web site would be closed later this year.
+In addition, Ask Jeeves said last month that while the Teoma site would continue to operate on its own, the Direct Hit web site would be closed later this year.

 Teoma launched to the public early last year and drew positive reviews for its relevancy.
 Ask Jeeves took notice and acquired the service in September 2001.
 Since then, Ask Jeeves has been upgrading Teoma, so that it could take over from Direct Hit.

 Direct Hit is the "popularity" search engine that, along with Google, was one of the "hot" search properties of 1999.
 Ask Jeeves acquired Direct Hit in early 2000 but failed to develop the search engine properly.
 Consequently, while Google's popularity continued to grow, Direct Hit's fame wore off.